iamcan13/aarch64-dokuwiki/README.md

-# mediawiki
+# aarch64-dokuwiki
-Project for dockerize mediawiki
+Project for dockerize dokuwiki on aarch64